Samsung: Affiliates

 Samsung Electronics is a multinational electronics and information technology company headquartered in Suwon and the flagship company of the Samsung Group.
 Its products include air conditioners, computers, digital television sets, active-matrix organic light-emitting diodes (AMOLEDs), mobile phones, display monitors, computer printers, refrigerators, semiconductors and telecommunications networking equipment.
 It was the world's largest mobile phone maker by unit sales in the first quarter of 2012, with a global market share of 25.4%.
 It was also the world's second-largest semiconductor maker by 2011 revenues (after Intel).

-Steco is the joint venture established between Samsung Electronics and Japan's Toray Industries in 1995.
+Steco is a joint venture established between Samsung Electronics and Japan's Toray Industries in 1995.
 Toshiba Samsung Storage Technology Corporation (TSST) is a joint venture between Samsung Electronics and Toshiba of Japan which specialises in optical disc drive manufacturing.
-TSST was formed in 2004, and Toshiba owns 51 percent of its stock, while Samsung owns the remaining 49 percent.
+TSST was formed in 2004, and Toshiba owns 51 per cent of its stock, while Samsung owns the remaining 49 per cent.
 Samsung Electronics is listed on the Korea Exchange stock market (number 005930).

 Samsung Biologics is a biopharmaceutical division of Samsung, founded in 2011.
 It has contract development and manufacturing (CDMO) services including drug substance and product manufacturing and bioanalytical testing services.
 The company is headquartered in Incheon, South Korea and its existing three plants comprises the largest biologic contract manufacturing complex.
 It expanded its contract development service lab to San Francisco, U.S. Samsung Biologics is listed on the Korean Exchange stock market (number 207940).
-Samsung Bioepis is a biosimilar medicine producer and joint venture between Samsung Biologics (50 percent plus one share) and the U.S.-based Biogen Idec (50 percent).
+Samsung Bioepis is a biosimilar medicine producer and joint venture between Samsung Biologics (50 per cent plus one share) and the U.S.-based Biogen Idec (50 per cent).
 In 2014, Biogen Idec agreed to commercialize future anti-TNF biosimilar products in Europe through Samsung Bioepis.

-Samsung Engineering is a multinational construction company headquartered in Seoul.
-It was founded in January 1969.
+Samsung Engineering is a multinational construction company headquartered in Seoul, founded in January 1969.
 Its principal activity is the construction of oil refining plants; upstream oil and gas facilities; petrochemical plants and gas plants; steel making plants; power plants; water treatment facilities; and other infrastructure.
 It achieved total revenues of 9,298.2 billion won (US$8.06 billion) in 2011.
 Samsung Engineering is listed on the Korea Exchange stock market (number 02803450).